 In terms of pricing, Plausible Analytics charges by the month based on the number of page views you use.
 The lowest price you can pay is $6/month for 10,000 page views.
 Their higher pricing tiers are slightly cheaper than Fathom Analytics but they do limit the number of websites you can use per account to 20.

-The final of our Google Analytics alternatives is called Simple Analytics.
+The third of our Google Analytics alternatives is called Simple Analytics.
 This is another small tech company based in Europe like Plausible.
 A lot of the features of Simple Analytics and Plausible Analytics overlap with the big difference being pricing.

 You can see your traffic stats via a clean dashboard interface.
 Weekly and monthly email reports come with each subscription level.
 Simple Analytics also has unique Twitter integration so you can see exactly which tweets are referring visitors to your site.
 Data is available for export which again is important for people interested in data ownership.